simpsonjulian/puppet-wordpress/files/data/wordpress/wp-content/plugins/yet-another-related-posts-plugin/readme.txt

 == Frequently Asked Questions ==

-If your question isn't here, ask your own question at [the Wordpress.org forums](http://wordpress.org/tags/yet-another-related-posts-plugin?forum_id=10#postform).
+If your question isn't here, ask your own question at [the Wordpress.org forums](http://wordpress.org/tags/yet-another-related-posts-plugin?forum_id=10#postform). *Please do not email or tweet with questions.*

 = Every page just says "no related posts"!
 What's up with that? =

-1. Most likely you have "no related posts" right now as the default "match threshold" is too high.
-Here's what I recommend to find an appropriate match threshold: first, lower your match threshold in the YARPP prefs to something ridiculously low, like 1 or 0.5.
+Most likely you have "no related posts" right now as the default "match threshold" is too high.
+Here's what I recommend to find an appropriate match threshold: first, lower your match threshold in the YARPP prefs to something very low, like 1.
 Most likely the really low threshold will pull up many posts that aren't actually related (false positives), so look at some of your posts' related posts and their match scores.
 This will help you find an appropriate threshold.
 You want it lower than what you have now, but high enough so it doesn't have many false positives.

-2. It is also possible that your related posts cache has not been built and the "compute related posts on the fly" option is also turned off.
-Please go to the Related Posts (YARPP) options page and either build the cache or turn on the "compute related posts on the fly" option.

 = How do I turn off the match score next to the related posts? =